huggingface/hub-docs/docs/hub/stable-baselines3.md

 All models on the Hub come up with useful features:
 1. An automatically generated model card with a description, a training configuration, and more.
 2. Metadata tags that help for discoverability.
+3. Evaluation results to compare with other models.
-3. A video widget where you can watch your agent performing.
+4. A video widget where you can watch your agent performing.

 ## Install the library